jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

     const validator = make(data, rules).setLang(lang);
 ```
 :::tip
-In case the message was not found in the specified language file, the validator will fallback to the default language.
-In case the message was not found in the default language, the final fallback will be the English language
+In case the message was not found in the specified language file, the validator will fall back to the default language.
+In case the message was not found in the default language, the final fallback will be the English language.
 :::